-Join Steve Caplin for an in-depth discussion in this video Importing into a Photoshop document, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Importing into a Photoshop document, part of Learning Adobe Fuse CC.

 - [Voiceover] Now that we've exported our model…to the Creative Cloud,…let's see how we can integrate it into a Photoshop document.…I'm going to use this street scene as a background.…It's a rainy day in a street in Shrewsbury in England…so we'll look at the Library tab…and here is the latest model…at the top of our Fuse Models library.…We've got two options here;…if we double click it it is going to open this model…in a new window, and there it is.…

 Well we want to put it in the existing window…so let's close this one.…Instead let's just pick it up and drag it…into the existing document…and there's our figure.…To work with it effectively in 3D…we need to switch to the 3D workspace…so let's go up to the menu in the top right…and let's choose 3D.…